insunaa/cmangos-wotlk-docker/README.md

 To update the database simply run `./update_dbs.sh` again

 After updating the core, the composition needs to be fully torn down with `podman-compose down` or `docker compose down` and not simply stopped for it to load the newly built core image.

+### Special files

+To override settings from the `compose.yml` you can create a `compose.override.yml` and use it to add or override values from the `compose.yml`.
+Check the documentation of `docker` or `podman` for more information.

+To change the configurations of your server, modify the `.env` (not the `.env.dist`) file.
+Check the top of [the reference CMaNGOS config file](https://raw.githubusercontent.com/cmangos/mangos-wotlk/refs/heads/master/src/mangosd/mangosd.conf.dist.in) for more information.

+To change the name of your server or the IP of your server, copy the `realm.sql.dist` file to `realm.sql` and edit it to fit your needs.
+It is automatically applied when you run `update_dbs.sh`.

 ## Experimental
 If an update of the realmd and/or characters database is required there is an ***EXPERIMENTAL*** feature that allows backing up these databases and restoring them.